-I believe that one of the best skills I have is how to roast sesame seeds; there is nothing like the flavor.
+One of the most useful skills I have is how to roast sesame seeds; there is nothing like the flavor.

 Raw sesame seeds are great too, but there is no substitute for the roasted variety.

-I love the taste of sesame seeds,with their glorious nutty flavor.
+I love the taste of sesame seeds, with their glorious nutty flavor, and lovely crunch.

-I like including them in all kinds of foods that I’m cooking.
+I like including these seeds in all kinds of foods I’m making.

-One of my favorites being its inclusion in za’atar.
+One of my favorites is its inclusion in my za’atar mix.

 Have you ever thought of what a sesame seed is, and where it comes from?